apache/flink/docs/dev/stream/operators/windows.md

 A `ProcessWindowFunction` can be combined with either a `ReduceFunction`, an `AggregateFunction`, or a `FoldFunction` to incrementally aggregate elements as they arrive in the window.
 When the window is closed, the `ProcessWindowFunction` will be provided with the aggregated result.
-This allows to incrementally compute windows while having access to the additional window meta information of the `ProcessWindowFunction`.
+This allows it to incrementally compute windows while having access to the additional window meta information of the `ProcessWindowFunction`.

 <span class="label label-info">Note</span> You can also the legacy `WindowFunction` instead of